Editors note: Updated 1/4/2021

 - Channels are basically little chat rooms you can organize based on each project, topic, team, or whatever you want!

 - If you don’t want the channel public, you also have the option to go private.

 - You can send a direct message to any person if you don’t want to keep things within the channel.

-- Quickly make calls directly via Slack.
+- Quickly make calls or video chat with your teammates directly within Slack.

 - Drag, drop and share files.
 These are also searchable later (as is all of your content).

 - All of this can be taken with you wherever you go via their mobile app, which is also super easy and convenient to use.

 - There are also some really fun new features too, like adding a status paired with a little emoji.
 Takes us back to our AIM days…

 - Did we mention emojis?
 There are so many, and it’s wonderous.